ptrpfa/VitalSourceCrawler/README.md

 ###### # 2 Saved book

 This program outputs each page of your book into a sizable PNG image.
 As such, the images may take up some space on your computer.
 Additionally, there are currently no in-built functions to export the downloaded PNG images into a PDF file.
 However, you can easily find PNG to PDF converters online or even build your own one!

+###### # 3 Exported PDF

+The combine.py program may be limited by PIL on the number of images that it can combine and export into a single PDF file.
+As such, you may choose to export your images into multiple PDFs and combine them into a single PDF in the end.